 Good things come to those who wait (and all that), but if you’ve put a lot of time and energy into learning to drive, having to wait ages to sit the test is very frustrating.
 It also won’t be helpful if you’re feeling nervous about the test!
 However you look at it, earning a licence is a big deal.
 No one enjoys having to delay something so special!

 A particular group of people who really appreciate an early driving test are those who have recently failed one.
 If that sounds like you, chances are you’re basically test-ready and simply failed because of a silly mistake (remember: most people don’t pass on their first attempt!).
 You probably only need a quick refresher course before you’re ready to get back on that horse.
 Having to go back to the end of the line to wait for a test appointment is no good at all.

 On a more serious note, some people who have a failed test under their belt find that during the wait for another slot to become available, they lose the motivation to try again.
 As a result, they give up on the whole driving thing and miss out on a really valuable life skill.
 We can’t stress enough how important it is to keep that momentum going!
 Securing an early driving test will be a great help here.

-If you really are desperate for an early driving test, you gotta be flexible.
+If you really are desperate for an early driving test, you gotta be flexible (with your schedule that is; whether you can touch your toes is irrelevant for this one!).
 While learning to drive is something you can fit around your regular schedule, you still need to be realistic.
 It makes sense to prioritise it as much as possible, particularly if you’re hoping to get the whole process done and dusted in a short amount of time.